Why the Risk of Misclassification Can’t Be Ignored

 Recent high-profile lawsuits involving Uber, FedEx, Zenefits, Citigroup and more have thrown the issue of misclassification into the spotlight.
 Unfortunately, misclassification truly affects everyone—business owners, workers, and the government—and occurs in nearly every sector of the economy from banking and financial services, to manufacturing, healthcare, and entertainment.

-Why is Misclassification a Problem?
+Why is Worker Misclassification a Risk?

 There are a number of laws, tests, and definitions to help businesses determine whether a worker is an independent contractor or an employee.
 Unfortunately, these guidelines lack uniformity, are often quite detailed and can be interpreted in various ways.
 This complicates classification as workers may be seen as employees under one set of tests or from one person’s perspective, but as independent contractors under another.